With the arrival of the internet and advancements in mobile technology, the consumer decision-making process is not as linear as it once was.

 Gaining new customers is only the start.
 To keep them on board, you need a top customer retention strategy to help nurture a positive relationship between the customer and your brand.

 Customer loyalty programs and other incentives will make consumers more likely to come back.
 They’re also more likely to recommend your product or services to others.
+You can create a digital business card and add a loyalty program code that they can use for future purchases.

 Consumer Decision-Making Process Example